The 9 Must-Visit Attractions in Ho Chi Minh City

 Ho Chi Minh City, formerly known as Saigon, is the largest metropolis of Vietnam.
 It is energetic, hectic, bustling but historical and exciting.
-The city with its essential French colonial character has plenty to draw your attention, beside many modern skyscrapers.
-It has much more to offer, so let’s explore the top Ho Chi Minh City’s attractions with Vietnam Travel as below:
+The city, with its essential French colonial characteristics, has plenty to draw your attention.
+Let’s explore the top Ho Chi Minh City’s attractions with Vietnam Travel as below:

 Table of Contents

 Saigon Notre Dame Cathedral (or “Nha Tho Duc Ba Sai Gon” in Vietnamese) is one of the most distinctive landmarks in the heart of Ho Chi Minh City.
 The cathedral was built in the late 19th century, with materials imported directly from France.
 You can easily recognize and see the cathedral from afar due to its unique architecture and the vibrant color of the bright red bricks outside the walls.
 The façade looks stunning with 60m high two bell towers, a big clock and a Virgin Mary statue looking over a small square.
 It is reason why many couples come here to take sweet pre-wedding photos or record videos.

 From June 2017, the cathedral has been closed for a large-scale renovation and still not completed yet at this moment.
 The masses are still held weekly but guests are not allowed to visit for safety reasons.
 You can still admire the scenery or take pictures from afar.
 If you would like to attend the mass, the Sunday mass at 9:30 am is the best.
 Remember to wear conservatively and avoid disturbing other worshippers.

 Address: No.1 Paris Commune Street in District 1, Ho Chi Minh City